oracle-devrel/devo.tutorials/connecting-managing-heatwave-aws-devrel0622.md

 - cloudapps
 thumbnail: assets/a-mysqglhw-devrel0622-thmb001.png
 date: 2022-06-16 17:00
 description: Getting signed up, signed on, and some basic management tasks for your HeatWave on AWS cluster.
 author: Victor Agreda
 mrm: WWMK220224P00058
+slug: connecting-managing-heatwave-aws-devrel0622
 ---
 It’s a multi-cloud world today, and that's why MySQL HeatWave for Amazon Web Service gives you a massively parallel, high performance, in-memory query accelerator for the MySQL Database Service as a fully managed service, developed and supported by the MySQL team in Oracle.
 This accelerates MySQL performance by orders of magnitude for combined analytics and transactional workloads (OLAP and OLTP).